 Can we get a mic drop here?!
 Well, probably not because penguins love shiny objects and they would be all over the mic even during feeding time at Penguin Coast.
 Twice a day one of our staff members or volunteers narrate the penguin feedings and answer all of your burning questions about our African penguin colony.
 They play an important role in educating our guests about these birds from South Africa at Penguin Coast.
 You can help support our penguins and their devoted staff team members with your tax-deductible contribution today!

 While they work in different departments, the animal care staff and the veterinary technicians both play a vital role in various aspects of animal care throughout the Zoo.
 Vet techs work with animal keepers on medical behavior training — helping to build relationships with the animals so the animals can participate in their own medical care voluntarily, such as allowing techs to collect blood samples, check blood pressure and do ultrasounds.
 Go team!
 You can help support our Vet tech team with your tax-deductible contribution today!

 Can I do more?

 The Maryland Zoo in Baltimore is a 501(c)3 nonprofit and relies in part on donations to operate.
-Please click the button above to make a fast, secure credit card donation to the Zoo.
+Please make a fast, secure, credit card donation to the Zoo.
 Your contribution is also fully tax-deductible.